FELT-Labs/documentation/guides/data-provider.md

 # Data Provider

-A data provider is anybody who publishes data on Ocean Protocol.
-When publishing data, you can either pick a trusted Ocean provider or run your own Ocean provider.
-Ocean provider then runs all the computation with your data.
-While publishing data you can set different dataset parameters like name, description, price, etc.
+A data provider is someone who publishes data on Ocean Protocol.
+They can choose to use a trusted Ocean provider or run their own.
+When publishing data, they set various parameters, such as the name, description, and price of the dataset.

-When publishing private data, you don't provide download access but only compute access.
-For that you need to specify which algorithms can run on top of your data.
-If you want to allow FELT algorithm, the most important part is to ensure that published data are in the correct format.
-This is necessary so that FELT algorithms can load data and train the models.
+If you are publishing private data, you only provide compute access and not download access.
+Therefore, you need to specify which algorithms can run on your data.
+To allow FELT algorithm, you need to ensure that your data are in the correct format for the algorithm to load the data and train models.

-In general data scientists need to be aware of format of the data and its schema so they can create a meaningful algorithm.
-Data providers need to be awere of the algorithm that data scientist wants to run.
-If data providers allow this algorithm to be run on their data, they need to specify it in the metadata.
+In general, data scientists need to be aware of format of the data and its schema so they can create a meaningful algorithm.
+On the other hand, data providers need to be awere of the algorithm that data scientist wants to run.
+If data provider wants to allow this algorithm to be run on their data, they need to specify it when publishing to Ocean (or later by editing the metadata).

 ### Data provider vs Ocean provider